-Above is a map of the material drill holes that were completed during the period ended March 31, 2019, as well as the current holes to the date of this MD&A on the Windfall Property.
+Above is a map of the material drill holes that were completed during the period ended June 30, 2019, as well as the current holes to the date of this MD&A on the Windfall Property.

-The Corporation began the period continuing its ongoing drill program with 8 drill rigs (7 drill rigs on surface and 1 drill rig underground) at the Windfall Property.
-At the end of the period, the drill rig count has increased to 15 (14 drill rigs on surface and 1 drill rig underground) at the Windfall Property.
-The main focus of the drilling activities is infill drilling in the upper portion of Lynx and Zone 27.
+The Corporation began the period continuing its ongoing drill program with 15 drill rigs (14 drill rigs on surface and 1 drill rig underground) at the Windfall Property.
+At the end of the period, the drill rig count had increased to 22 (20 drill rigs on surface and 2 drill rigs underground) at the Windfall Property.
+The main focus of drilling activities is infill drilling in the upper portion of Lynx and Zone 27 and expanding the footprint of the deposit through new discoveries.
 Two drill rigs are allocated to brownfield exploration (South West exploration program).
-One underground drill rig is focusing on Lynx and Zone 27.
-At the Quévillon Osborne-Bell Property, the main focus is infill drilling of Osborne-Bell Gold Deposit with one drill rig, while the second drill rig is testing the regional targets at the end of the period.
-In addition, there were four drill rigs at the Urban-Barry Property at the end of the period.
+Two underground drill rigs are focusing on Lynx and Zone 27.
+One drill rig is working on testing the root of the deposit, Discovery 1 project.
+At the Quévillon Osborne-Bell Property, the main focus is infill drilling of Osborne-Bell Gold Deposit with three drill rigs at the end of the period.
+In addition, there was one drill rig at the Urban-Barry Property at the end of the period, testing regional targets in the Fox area.